semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ## Adding python packages to `semgrep`

-While developing you may find that you would like to add a package dependency.
-Semgrep uses mypy to do static type-checking of its python code, so when you add a new python package, you will also need to add typing stubs for that package.
-You can add the package you want along with its typing package in three steps.
+Semgrep uses mypy to do static type-checking of its python code, so when adding a new python package, you also need to add typing stubs for that package.
+This can be done in three steps.
 For example, suppose you would like to add the package `pyyaml` to Semgrep.

-First, you will need to install the corresponding package with typing stubs.
+First, install the corresponding package with typing stubs.
 For our `pyyaml` example, the corresponding package is `types-pyyaml`.

 ```
 pipenv install --dev types-pyyaml
 ```

 Here we use --dev to specify that this package is needed for development but not in production.
-This command will update `cli/Pipfile` with the typing stubs package, and will add both the typing stubs and the package itself to your `Pipfile.lock`.
-This should allow you to import the package in your code.
+This command updates `cli/Pipfile` with the typing stubs package, and adds both the typing stubs and the package itself to your `Pipfile.lock`.
+This allows you to import the package in your code.
 For example, `import yaml as pyyaml`.

-Next, you will need to manually add the typing stubs package to `.pre-commit-config.yaml` so that the pre-commit mypy hook can find the package.
+Next, manually add the typing stubs package to `.pre-commit-config.yaml` so that the pre-commit mypy hook can find the package.

 ```
       - id: mypy